Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 Now, uncomment the line referring to 'operands/all-operands.yaml' in [kustomization.yaml](./argocd/kustomization.yaml)

-The all-operands.yaml ApplicationSet generates ArgoCD applications for Platform Navigator, MQ (a sample queue manager), Event Streams (an instance without authentication and authorization enabled), OpenShift Logging and OpenShift Monitoring.
+The [all-operands.yaml](argocd/operands/all-operands.yaml) ApplicationSet generates ArgoCD applications for Platform Navigator, MQ (a sample queue manager [qm.yaml](components/mq/base/native-ha-qm/qm.yaml)), Event Streams (an instance without authentication and authorization enabled [eventstreams-persistent.yaml](components/eventstreams/base/eventstreams-persistent.yaml)), OpenShift Logging and OpenShift Monitoring.

  API Connect is not installed by default, since it doesn't support changing certificates and hostnames after installation.
 If you want to use custom certificates, install API Connect after you've added your custom certificates as described below.